Queue-Fair/cloudflare/README.md

 **1.** Download the latest release of this distribution and unzip it.
 You only need one file, `worker.js`.

 **2.** The Queue-Fair CloudFlare adapter uses KV storage for efficient operation.
 To create the KV storage namespace that the Adapter will use, log in to CloudFlare.
 Select **Workers & Pages** from the left nav.
 If you've never set up a CloudFlare Worker before, you may be asked to set up a custom Cloudflare Workers subdomain.
-You can shoose any subdomain you like - the only requirement is that no-one else has the same subdomain.
+You can choose any subdomain you like - the only requirement is that no-one else has the same subdomain.
 So, if you are asked to set up a custom CloudFlare Workers subdomain, pick a subdomain and then **Set Up**, and you probably want the Free plan.

 As soon as you see it in the left nav, select **KV** (it's underneath Workers->Overview), then the blue **Create Namespace** button.
 You can call the namespace anything you like - these instructions assume you name it `queue-fair`.
 Hit the blue **Add** button once you've entered a name.